canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 Although OSS code is auditable, this does not necessarily mean it is secure.
 The quality of the code and the typical response time for patching security-related flaws help indicate the security level of the software.

 **note:** Should have a process to list all packages and maintain versions.

+## Verify Open Source Software Licence

+All software licensed under an [Open Source Initiative approved license](https://opensource.org/licenses) or a [Free Software Foundation free software licence](https://www.gnu.org/licenses/license-list.html) is considered open source software and can be used by GC.

 ## Evaluate Support Options